pypy/pypy/pypy/doc/cppyy.rst

 You can always find more detailed examples and see the full of supported features by looking at the tests in pypy/module/cppyy/test.

+If a feature or reflection info is missing, this is supposed to be handled gracefully.
+In fact, there are unit tests explicitly for this purpose (even as their use becomes less interesting over time, as the number of missing features decreases).
+Only when a missing feature is used, should there be an exception.
+For example, if no reflection info is available for a return type, then a class that has a method with that return type can still be used.
+Only that one specific method can not be used.

 The fast lane